templecloud/website/lessons/3d-basic-rendering/rasterization-practical-implementation/rasterization-practical-implementation.md

 You can do this for `w1` and `w2`, and also do a similar thing for the `c.y` step.

-The edge function uses 2 mults and 5 subs but with this trick, it can be reduced to a simple addition (of course you need to compute a few initial values).
+The edge function uses 2 mults and 5 subs but with this trick, it can be reduced to a simple addition (of course you need to compute the initial values).
 This technique is well documented on the internet.
 We won't be using it in this lesson but we will study it in more detail and implement it in another lesson devoted to advanced rasterization techniques.

 ### Fixed Point Coordinates